dasheck0/robots/readme.md

 * Add temp stat boosts for special actions
 * Add task systems, which give medals and stat boosts
 * Add temps special loot (e.g. invincible, super speed, mirror, ...)
+* Add support for mobile
+* Add tracks to robot for the last 100 meters
+* Add mines as secondary weapons and add camera shake for explosion
+* Scrolling message window (like a ticker)
+* Funny names for bots

 ## Used assets